 By Dylan Reynolds, The Open Wheel

-This weekend INDYCAR heads to Mid-Ohio Sports Car Course in Lexington, Ohio for the Verizon IndyCar Series Honda Indy 200 at Mid-Ohio and the Cooper Tires Indy Lights Grand Prix of Mid-Ohio.
-The Open Wheel will be on-site covering the action all weekend so stay tuned to this site and our Twitter page @openwh33l for all the latest news.
+The INDYCAR season continues this weekend at Mid-Ohio Sports Car Course for the Verizon IndyCar Series Honda Indy 200 At Mid-Ohio and the Cooper Tires Indy Lights Grand Prix of Mid-Ohio Powered by Mazda.
+The Open Wheel will be on-site covering the action all weekend so stay tuned to this site and our Twitter page @openwh33l for all of the latest news.

 Photo by Parker Hall/The Open Wheel